-The calcium level in your blood is normally controlled by hormones, the kidneys, GI tract, and bone.
-Hypercalcemia may happen because your cancer has spread to the bones, causing calcium to be released.
-Or, your cancer may release certain hormones that affect the normal systems that control the calcium level in your blood.
-Hypercalcemia does not happen by drinking too much milk or by eating too many dairy products.
-The high calcium level happens because of your cancer.
+The calcium level in your blood is controlled by hormones, your kidneys, your gastrointestinal (GI) tract, and bone.
+Hypercalcemia may happen because cancer has spread to your bones, which causes calcium to be released.
+Or the cancer cells may make hormones that affect the systems controlling the amount of calcium in your blood.
+Hypercalcemia is not caused by drinking too much milk or by eating too many dairy products.
+About 1 in 3 people with cancer have high calcium levels.
 The symptoms may come on slowly.
 Or they may happen in a short period of time.

 Extreme tiredness (fatigue)